-Figure 18 Schedule for settlement, invoicing and payment.
+Figure 20.
+Schedule for settlement, invoicing, and payment.

-The payable amounts of the debit notices will be debited by eSett from the BRP's settlement account two days after the invoicing day, i.e. on Wednesday.
-The payable amounts of the credit notices will be paid by eSett to the BRP's settlement account three days after invoicing day i.e. on Thursday.
+The payable amounts of the debit notices will be debited by eSett from the settlement account two days after the invoicing day, i.e. on Wednesday.
+The payable amounts of the credit notices will be paid by eSett to the settlement account three days after invoicing day i.e. on Thursday.

-Updated collateral requirements are published in the Online Service on Mondays by 13 CET.
-BRPs need to post any required additional collateral during the same day.
-In addition to the collateral, the BRPs also need to have sufficient funds on their settlement accounts for the settlement of their next invoice in case it is a debit notice.
+Invoices and updated collateral requirements are published in the Online Service on Mondays by 13 CET.
+BRPs and BSPs need to post any required additional collateral during the same day.
+In addition to the collateral, the BRPs and BSPs also need to have sufficient funds on their accounts for the settlement of their next invoice in case it is a debit notice.
 These funds also need to be in place during the Monday.
 The requirements and procedures related to collaterals are further described in chapter 9.

-For clarity, BRP should note that the Settlement Bank agreement or the Pledged Cash Account agreement does not prevent the Settlement Bank from utilising its possible right to set-off accrued negative interest payable by BRP (if any) to the Settlement Bank under the terms and conditions of the Pledged Cash Account, if such negative interest will not be otherwise charged.
-However, if such set-off right exists and is being used by the Settlement Bank, BRP is still obliged to have sufficient funds on its settlement accounts for the settlement of their next invoice and to meet the collateral requirement as required.
+For clarity, BRPs and BSPs should note that the Settlement Bank agreement or the Pledged Cash Account agreement does not prevent the Settlement Bank from utilising its possible right to set-off accrued negative interest payable by BRP or BSP (if any) to the Settlement Bank under the terms and conditions of the Pledged Cash Account, if such negative interest will not be otherwise charged.
+However, if such set-off right exists and is being used by the Settlement Bank, BRP or BSP is still obliged to have sufficient funds on its settlement accounts for the settlement of their next invoice and to meet the collateral requirement as required.

-The weekly activities related to invoices, payments, collateral and currencies are summarized in Table 21.
+The weekly activities related to invoices, payments, collateral, and currencies are summarized in Table 24.

-Weekday Activities Monday The settlement of the last day (Sunday) to be included in the invoicing round is finalized eSett calculates currency positions, makes FX forwards and converts invoice amounts (explained in section 8.8) eSett issues debit and credit notes to BRPs by 13 CET eSett calculates and communicates updated collateral requirement to BRPs by 13 CET BRP posts any additional collateral to meet the updated collateral requirement during Monday: Cash collateral to be deposited onto the settlement account during Monday so that it is included in Monday's closing account balance On-demand guarantees to be provided to eSett by 15 CET on Monday BRP provides sufficient balance on settlement account for settlement of next invoice if it is a debit note.
-Required amount to be deposited onto the settlement account during Monday so that it is included in Monday's closing balance Tuesday BRP to contact eSett if there are any issues with the invoice ruesuay eSett issues corrected invoice if there was an error that eSett is responsible for Wednesday eSett debits the settlement account of the BRPs that received debit notes Thursday eSett makes payments to BRPs that received credit notes BRPs receive the payments for their credit notes on their settlement accounts (provided that the BRP has agreed with its settlement bank about receiving sameday-value payments)
+Weekday Activities Monday The settlement of the last day (Sunday) to be included in the invoicing round is finalized eSett calculates currency positions, makes FX forwards and converts invoice amounts (explained in section 8.8) eSett issues debit and credit notes to BRPs and BSPs by 13 CET eSett calculates and communicates updated collateral requirement to BRPs and BSPs by 13 CET BRP or BSP posts any additional collateral to meet the updated collateral requirement during Monday: Cash collateral to be deposited onto the settlement account during Monday so that it is included in Monday's closing account balance On-demand guarantees to be provided to eSett by 15 CET on Monday BRP or BSP provides sufficient balance on settlement account for settlement of next invoice if it is a debit note.
+Required amount to be deposited onto the settlement account during Monday so that it is included in Monday's closing balance Tuesday BRP or BSP to contact eSett if there are any issues with the invoice eSett issues corrected invoice if there was an error that eSett is responsible for Wednesday eSett debits the settlement account of the BRPs and BSPs that received debit notes Thursday eSett makes payments to BRPs and BSPs that received credit notes BRPs and BSPs receive the payments for their credit notes on their settlement accounts (provided that they have agreed with their settlement bank about receiving same-day-value payments)

-Table 21 Weekly activities related to invoices, payments, collateral and currencies.
+Table 24.
+Weekly activities related to invoices, payments, collateral, and currencies.